 6:30pm: The only thing that is fairly consistent is when she goes to bed.
 After her bottle, Brendan puts her in her crib awake and she puts herself to sleep.
 (Thank goodness!)
 I clean up dinner and all of Hadleigh’s toys.
 Then Brendan and I enjoy a couple of hours together before bed!

-Again, this isn’t really a set schedule, it’s just our routine for a typical day.
+Again, this isn’t really a set schedule, it’s just our mom and baby daily routine.
 I hope this helps and gives you some peace of mind if your baby is like mine.
 You can still map out your day without a rigid schedule!
 Just recognize your baby’s cues and take note of the general times of day they need to sleep and eat.
 And just be flexible!
 Not every baby is the same, and babies don’t act the same every day.
 Part of this mom thing is learning how to just roll with it! 😉 Do your babies like schedules?